textX/textX/docs/index.md

       free application to explore genetics variations from VCF file.
 Developed by [labsquare](http://www.labsquare.org/) - A community for genomics software
+    - [osxphotos](https://github.com/RhetTbull/osxphotos) - Python app to export
+      pictures and associated metadata from Apple Photos on macOS.

 * Commercial